-One of my all-time favorite composing partnerships was broken up with the recent death of Walter Becker at the age of 67.
+One of my all-time favorite composing partnerships came to an end with the recent death of Walter Becker at the age of 67.

 Along with Donald Fagen, Becker made up the core of Steely Dan.
 Their writing style produced songs that were described by The New York Times as “suavely subversive pop hits” incorporating “slippery jazz harmonies and verbal enigmas.”

 I started following The Dan after I saw the band open for Chicago in Tampa Stadium in 1973.
-They took the stage wearing baseball uniforms with “Steely Dan” emblazoned across the front of the jerseys and stared and batted fluorescent tennis balls into the audience.
+They took the stage wearing baseball uniforms with “Steely Dan” emblazoned across the front of the jerseys and started batting fluorescent tennis balls into the audience.